fiberhood/MorphleLogic/README.md

 If the supplied *user_proj_example* is still present in the openlane subdirectory, then this will patch it to use Morphle Logic verilog files instead by replacing everything in that subdirectory with new versions of the needed files:

     cd ol_templates
-    make init_block_flat
+    make init_block_cells
     cd ..

+Note that we are now skipping *user_proj_example* and doing *user_project_wrapper* directly to make hooking up power to the yellow cells simpler.
+The above sequence is still needed so generate the macro placement file which is placed in *..example* but also used by *..wrapper*.

 In the *ol_templates* subdirectory, you can "make help" to see other options.
-One such is "make init_block_cells" which will copy the files needed so that *user_proj_example* will be built using the yellow cells as block boxes instead of doing the whole circuit at once.
-This will require having previously generated the ycell files.
+One such is "make init_block_flat" which will copy the files needed so that *user_proj_example* will be built as a single mass of standard cells.

 If the various PDK packages have been installed with the correct versions then this step can be skipped: